4Xplos1on/slovak-clickbait-detector/README.md

 **What works well:** short factual headlines (99% confidence), question-style headlines that are genuinely neutral, and headlines that contain well-known clickbait phrases from the training data.
 The model also correctly handles legit headlines that sound surprising, like *"Vedci z SAV objavili novy druh jaskynneho chrobaka na Slovensku"* (LEGIT, 98%).

 **Why this happens:** The model was trained on only 178 clickbait headlines.
 It learned the specific phrases and patterns that appeared in those examples, but it has not seen enough variety to generalize to all forms of clickbait.
+This is the main limitation of a small dataset.

 ## Dataset